CodeforLeipzig/lvz-viz/README.md

 ## Usage

-Build and run the app with [npm](https://www.npmjs.com), [Grunt](http://gruntjs.com/) and [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org).
-The crawling and indexing of new articles is activated by the startup parameter `--spring.profiles.active=crawl`.
+Build and run the app with [npm](https://www.npmjs.com), [Grunt](http://gruntjs.com/) and [Gradle](https://gradle.org).
+The crawling and indexing of new articles is activated by the startup parameter --spring.profiles.active=crawl.

 ### npm and Grunt

 Download client js dependencies with npm and package them with Grunt during postinstall phase.

     npm install

-### Apache Maven

-You can build an executable jar with maven and run it as a separate process.

-    mvn package
-    java -jar target/lvz-viz-*.jar

-Or you can simply run the project within maven during development.

-    mvn spring-boot:run

 ### Gradle